 Sage 50 is a great product for smaller owner managed businesses.
 It can bring order to core accounting records and processes such as order processing, and it allows reporting of information that can guide business decisions.
-It's particularly suited to businesses where the accounts are run either by a bookkeeper or the owner directly.
+It’s particularly suited to businesses where the accounts are run either by a bookkeeper or the owner directly.
+For some businesses and not for profits, though, Sage 200 fits better than Sage 50.

 Bad reasons for staying with Sage 50